Mythic - Developing Custom Agent - Part 1 Architecture & Your First HTTP Callback

 checkin → get_tasking → post_responseover HTTP in plaintext, with an exit command that can be triggered from the Mythic UI

-In Part 2 we'll switch to the httpx profile, enable AES-256 PSK encryption, and add kill date support.
+In Part 2 we'll switch to the httpx profile and add kill date support.